somexpert/git-novice/_episodes/04-changes.md

 ~~~
 {: .output}

-The output is cryptic because
+The output is a bit cryptip because it's giving some special information that can be used by other tools or editors.
-it is actually a series of commands for tools like editors and `patch`
-telling them how to reconstruct one file given the other.
-If we break it down into pieces:

-1. The first line tells us that Git is producing output similar to the Unix `diff` command
-    comparing the old and new versions of the file.
-2. The second line tells exactly which versions of the file
-    Git is comparing;
-    `df0654a` and `315bf3a` are unique computer-generated labels for those versions.
-3. The third and fourth lines once again show the name of the file being changed.
-4. The remaining lines are the most interesting, they show us the actual differences
-    and the lines on which they occur.
+The final lines are the most interesting, they show us the actual differences and the lines on which they occur.
-    In particular,
-    the `+` marker in the first column shows where we added a line.
+In particular, the `+` marker in the first column shows where we added a line.

 After reviewing our change, it's time to commit it: